RoboticAgents/cup-stacking-evoarm/writing/report.md

 4) Now you can connect to the robot's online interface by typing this in your browser `http://10.10.0.1:9072/`

-5) From there an interfact should pop up that allows you to manually drive the robot along with several other tabs along the top of the screen.
+5) From there an interface should pop up that allows you to manually drive the robot along with several other tabs along the top of the screen.